Skip navigation

 Standard Qualification Requirements

 Applicants are expected to have evidence of assessed study (not work based) within the last 5 years.
-A reference which should be relevant within the past 9 months.
-Applicants must be 17 by the January after their Programme starts For year 2 entry - HNC Healthcare Practice with B in the Graded Units, successful completion of Articulation Pathway.
+A reference is essential and should be relevant within the past 9 months Applicants must be 17 by the January after their Programme starts For year 2 entry - HNC Healthcare Practice with B in the Graded Units, successful completion of Articulation Pathway.
 This could be 600 clinical hours but advised to achieve as close to 620 clinical hours as possible (in designated clinical area).
 Candidates need to obtain a minimum of 90% attendance at College and a minimum of 90% attendance at Practice Placement.
 Applicants must be named by their college in order to be considered and will be required to attend an interview with our nursing department.

 Minimum Qualification Requirements